lundas/mastermind/README.md

 # Mastermind

+Requirements:
-Requires node v16.19.0 or later and npm v8.19.3 or later
+- node v16.19.0 or later
+- npm v8.19.3 or later
+- sqlite3 v3.39.5 or later

-You can learn more about node and install the latest version [here](https://nodejs.org/en)
+You can learn more about node and install the latest version [here](https://nodejs.org/en).
 You can find the node source code and additional information on [GitHub](https://github.com/nodejs/node)

+You can learn about sqlite3 and download the latest version [here](https://www.sqlite.org/index.html)

 **To Run:** clone the repository to your machine, navigate to the cloned directory, and run the following commands